 However, as we mentioned, there are some big distractions.
 Children never seem to understand that mom or dad needs to work in peace.
 The dog needs walking.
 That quick load of laundry needs taking out.
 Your neighbors think that you can take in all of their parcels.
 Your friend thinks you are on call for a coffee date all the time.
 Trying to fend off these interruptions and distractions can be hard work and really compromise your productivity, if not handled properly.

 Here, we take a look at some of the things that you can do to maximize your productivity when working from home.

 It can be tempting to literally roll out of bed and open up the laptop, telling yourself you will shower and get dressed ‘in a bit’.
 But before you know it, it’s lunchtime and you are still in your PJs.
 We aren’t saying get dressed in formal office clothes, but get up, shower, and put on something that is both comfortable and makes you feel like you can power through the day.

 Make sure you have a dedicated workspace if possible

-If possible is key here, because if you have suddenly been thrown into the world of remote working thanks to COVID, you may not have space or resources to create a dedicated workspace.
-You might not have space even if you did plan to work from home – a dedicated space is often for the privileged few, and many people have no choice to work from the kitchen table or balancing their laptop on their lap while sitting on the couch.
+If possible is key here, because if you have suddenly been thrown into the world of remote working thanks to COVID, you may not have the space or resources to create a dedicated workspace.
+You might not have space even if you did plan to work from home – a dedicated space is often for the privileged few, and many people have no choice but to work from the kitchen table or balance their laptop on their lap while sitting on the couch.
 However, if you are fortunate to be able to create a dedicated workspace, even if it means carving out a corner of the bedroom for your stuff, do it.
-There are some great tips from justaveragejen for designing and creating the perfect home office space.
-When you are in this space, you can focus on what you a re doing and not be distracted by external factors.
+There are some great tips on creating a work environment mood from justaveragejen for designing and creating the perfect home office space.
+When you are in this space, you can focus on what you are doing and not be distracted by external factors.

 Remind people you are working